victorqribeiro/mycanvas/README.md

 ## How to use it

 Type code as you would type when programming a canvas application.
-Hit enter do execute the code.
+Hit enter to execute the code.